Highway M09 (Ukraine)

 Highway M09 is a Ukrainian international highway (M-highway) which is part of the Warsaw - Lviv route.
-It starts as a split-off from the M12 near Ternopil, runs through Lviv, then turns north and heads towards the border with Poland.
+It starts as a split-off from the M30 near Ternopil, runs through Lviv, then turns north and heads towards the border with Poland.
 The highway terminates at the border checkpoint Rava-Ruska.
 Across the Polish border it continues as National Road 17 (DK17).
-The entire route is part of European route E372.
+The section between Rava-Ruska and Lviv is part of European route E372.

 History

-This route belonged until 1918 to the Austrian crown land of Galicia and was called the Żółkiewer Reichsstraße.
+This route belonged until 1918 to the Austrian crown land of Galicia and its section between Lviv and Rava was called the Żółkiewer Reichsstraße.